magiccodingman/TruthSEO.Snapshot/README.md

    - It’s recommended not to include snapshot files in source control to avoid unnecessary clutter.
 7. Publish your wasm!

-> ✨ Files are stored as `path/to/page/index.html` instead of extensionless files.
+> ✨ Files are stored as `path/to/page/index.html`.

 ---